 2. Sleep environment (the bedroom)

 Who knew that there was an optimal temperature for sleeping?
-That’s just one of the many things I learned about the impact of our sleep environment.
-Yours may be supporting or throwing off your sleep quality.
+That’s just one of the many ways our bedroom or sleeping environment can impact our sleep.

 - Set the right temperature.
 According to Christopher Winter, MD, director of the Charlottesville Neurology and Sleep Medicine Center in Virginia, the proper sleep temperature for most people is between 68 and 72 degrees Fahrenheit.